cds-snc/notification-api/README.md

 11. Install the required environment variables via our LastPast Vault

-Within the team's *LastPass Vault*, you should find corresponding folders for this project containing the `.env` content that you should copy in your root folder.
+Within the team's *LastPass Vault*, you should find corresponding folders for this project containing the `.env` content that you should copy in your project root folder.
 This will grant the application necessary access to our internal infrastructure.

 If you don't have access to our *LastPass Vault* (as you evaluate our notification